 “Otter has helped make transcriptions easier and more manageable,” OJ said.

 That increased efficiency and productivity can make all the difference for students working on dissertations and other advanced projects.
+Sign up for a free account and make Otter part of your workflow today!

 Whether you’re just getting started or you're already a pro, we’d love to hear your experience using Otter as a student.